What taxes does a foreigner pay in France?

 Your home is in France

-Your tax domicile is in France if it is the place of your main stay, that is to say you stay more than 6 months during the year.
+Your tax residence is in France if it is the place of your main stay, that is to say you stay there at least 183 days during the year, so more than 6 months.

-For income tax purposes, France corresponds to the following territories:
+For income tax purposes, France shall mean the following territories:

 You work in France